tenderlove/fisk/README.md

 # Fisk - A Pure Ruby Assembler

 This is a pure Ruby assembler (I guess).
-I'm not 100% sure if it counts as pure Ruby because it just reads a JSON file and metaprograms most of it.
+I'm not 100% sure if it counts as pure Ruby because it just reads an XML file and metaprograms most of it.
 Anyway, you can use it to write assembly in Ruby, then have it assembled.

 I named it after Wilson Fisk mainly because it reminds me of [this project](https://github.com/seattlerb/wilson) and because I've been playing lots of Spider-Man.

-If you want to hack on this project make sure to init the git submodules!

 ## Usage